Revelstoke roads and weather - BC Local News

 Danger ratings: Thursday

-- Large avalanches in many areas; or very large avalanches in specific areas.
+- Small avalanches in specific areas; or large avalanches in isolated areas.

-- Large avalanches in many areas; or very large avalanches in specific areas.
+- Small avalanches in specific areas; or large avalanches in isolated areas.

-- Large avalanches in many areas; or very large avalanches in specific areas.
+- Small avalanches in specific areas; or large avalanches in isolated areas.

 Forecast for Friday